For the most variety of paints, about 300 degrees is the limit – beyond which they may fail to provide the desirable results.

 You can check their products if you are in search of the best heat-resistant paints on the market.

 11 Most Common Applications of Heat Resistant Paints

 Now when you know what the heat resistant paints are exactly, you may be keen to know what are the most common places to apply heat resistant coatings?

 The combination of heat and moisture makes boilers an obvious subject for heat-resistant paint.

 By covering the metal parts in the boilers and water tanks, the heat and water-resistant paint also reduce the chances of corrosion forming.

 Because most of the heat from fireplaces moves through the chimney, they are subject to more intense heat as compared to the rooms in which the fireplaces sit.

-In fact, heat resistant paint is used to lower the chances of fires that can be generated from the buildup of soot and debris inside the chimney that is located at your roof top or terrace.
+In fact, heat-resistant paint is used to lower the chances of fires that can be generated from the buildup of soot and debris inside the chimney that is located on your rooftop or terrace.

 3- Exhaust & Transmission Systems: